aprbw/traffic_prediction/README.md

+This list can be considered outdated.
+For a more up-to-date list, check: https://github.com/lixus7/Time-Series-Works-Conferences

 # Traffic Prediction

 Traffic prediction is the task of predicting future traffic measurements (e.g. volume, speed, etc.) in a road network (graph), using historical data (timeseries).